• 4,000 firms

 How it works

-A voice biometrics system extracts roughly 100 distinct vocal features from a short speech sample, encodes them as a mathematical voiceprint, then compares that print against an enrolled template using a confidence score.
-Match above the threshold and the caller is in.
+A voice biometrics system extracts roughly 100 vocal features from a short speech sample, encodes them as a mathematical voiceprint, then scores that print against an enrolled template.
+Clear the confidence threshold and the caller is verified.

 Enrolment usually takes 20–30 seconds of speech.
-Once enrolled, verification runs in one of two modes:
+Once enrolled, verification runs in one of three modes:

 ModeHow it triggersTypical use

-ActiveCaller repeats a passphrase like “my voice is my password”High-risk transactions, wealth management
+ActiveCaller repeats a passphrase such as “my voice is my password”High-value transfers, wealth management

-PassiveSystem listens to natural conversation in the first 5–10 secondsRoutine customer service, IVR routing
+PassiveSystem listens to natural conversation in the first 5–10 secondsRoutine service, IVR routing

-Passive mode is the dominant deployment in 2024, because it removes the friction of a passphrase while still hitting accuracy in the 95–99% range under normal call conditions, according to vendor data published by Pindrop.
+Passive mode dominates new deployments.
+It removes passphrase friction while holding accuracy in the 95–99% range under normal call conditions, according to vendor data published by Pindrop, a US voice-security firm.

-Voice biometrics is not the same as speech recognition.
-Speech recognition transcribes what was said.
-Voice biometrics identifies who said it.
-The two often share the same audio pipeline but answer different questions — a distinction reinforced by NIST’s Speaker Recognition Evaluation programme.
+Voice biometrics is not speech recognition.
+Speech recognition transcribes what was said; voice biometrics identifies who said it.
+The US National Institute of Standards and Technology reinforces that split through its Speaker Recognition Evaluation programme.

-Modern systems layer deepfake detection on top of the core voiceprint match, since generative audio tools can now clone a voice from 3–10 seconds of sample.
-Liveness checks look for synthesis artefacts, breath patterns, and channel noise that pure clones tend to miss.
+Modern systems layer deepfake detection on top of the voiceprint match, because generative audio tools can now clone a voice from three to ten seconds of sample.
+Liveness checks hunt for synthesis artefacts, breath patterns, and channel noise that clones miss.

 Examples

-HSBC’s UK telephone banking service launched Voice ID in 2016 with Nuance, and by 2022 it covered more than 2.8 million customers.
-The bank reported blocking GBP 249 million in attempted fraud over the first five years of the deployment.
+HSBC launched Voice ID on its UK telephone banking line in 2016.
+By 2022 the service covered more than 2.8 million customers, and the bank reported blocking GBP 249 million in attempted fraud across the first five years.

-In the BPO sector, Manila-based contact-centre operators — including Concentrix and Teleperformance — have integrated voice biometrics from vendors like Nuance, Pindrop, and LumenVox into client deployments for US banks and telcos, where the technology now sits inside standard customer experience tooling rather than as a premium add-on.
+In the BPO sector, Manila-based operators — including Concentrix and Teleperformance — have folded voice biometrics from Nuance, Pindrop, and LumenVox into client programmes for US banks and telcos.

 Related terms

-• Biometric authentication is the parent category covering voice, face, fingerprint, and iris.
+• Biometric Authentication: the parent category covering voice, face, fingerprint, and iris verification.

-• Interactive voice response is the call-routing layer where passive voiceprint matching typically lives.
+• Interactive Voice Response: the call routing layer where passive voiceprint matching usually runs.

-• Call center operations are the highest-volume deployment site for voice biometrics today.
+• Call Center: the highest volume deployment site for speaker verification today.

-• Fraud detection systems consume voiceprint signals to flag account-takeover attempts.
+• Fraud Detection: the discipline that consumes voiceprint signals to flag account takeover attempts.

 FAQ